Green's function method for the single-particle resonances in a deformed Dirac equation: Introduction

 \section{Introduction}

 Since the experimental discovery of the neutron halo phenomenon in $^{11}$Li~\cite{PRL1985Tanihata_55_2676}, the structure of exotic nuclei, especially those close to the neutron or proton drip line, has attracted wide attentions in theory and experiment~\cite{PPNP1996PRing_37_193,PR2004Jonson_389_1,PR2005Vretenar_409_101,PPNP2006MengJ_57_470,PPNP2013Tanihata_68_215,JPG2015JMeng_42_093101}.
-In these drip-line nuclei, since the neutron or the proton Fermi surface is very close to the continuum threshold, the valence nucleons can be easily scattered to the single-particle resonant states in the continuum by the pairing correlation and thus the couplings between the bound states and the continuum become very important~\cite{PRC1996Dobaczewski_53_2809,PRL1996Meng_77_3963,PRL1997Poschl_79_3841,PRC2015Changizi_91_024305,PRC2015Qi_92_051304}.
-Unexpected properties very different from those of normal nuclei have been observed or predicted, such as halo phenomenon~\cite{PRL1996Meng_77_3963,PRL1997Poschl_79_3841}, giant halo~\cite{PRL1998MengJ_80_460,PRC2002MengJ_65_041302, PRC2003Sandulescu_68_054323,SCP2003ZhangSQ_46_632,PRC2006TerasakiJ_74_054318,PRC2006Grasso_74_064317}, new magic number~\cite{PRL2000Ozawa_84_5493}, and deformed halo~\cite{PRC2010Hamamoto_81_021304,PRC2010Zhou_82_011301,PRC2012Li_85_024312,PLB2014SSZhang_730_30}.
+In these drip-line nuclei, since the neutron or the proton Fermi surface is very close to the continuum threshold, the valence nucleons can be easily scattered by the pairing correlations to single-particle resonant states in the continuum and thus the coupling between the bound states and the continuum becomes very important~\cite{PRC1996Dobaczewski_53_2809,PRL1996Meng_77_3963,PRL1997Poschl_79_3841,PRC2015Changizi_91_024305,PRC2015Qi_92_051304}.
+Unexpected properties very different from those of normal nuclei have been observed or predicted, such as halo phenomenona~\cite{PRL1996Meng_77_3963,PRL1997Poschl_79_3841}, giant halos~\cite{PRL1998MengJ_80_460,PRC2002MengJ_65_041302, PRC2003Sandulescu_68_054323,SCP2003ZhangSQ_46_632,PRC2006TerasakiJ_74_054318,PRC2006Grasso_74_064317}, new magic numbers~\cite{PRL2000Ozawa_84_5493,PRL2018Michimasa}, and deformed halos~\cite{PRC2010Hamamoto_81_021304,PRC2010Zhou_82_011301,PRC2012Li_85_024312,PLB2014SSZhang_730_30,PLB2018XXSun_785_530}.
 Therefore, the resonant states close to the continuum threshold are essential for the investigation of exotic nuclei, and are also closely relevant to the nucleosynthesis of chemical elements in the universe~\cite{PRC2012SSZhang_86_032802,PRC2015Faestermann_92_052802}.
-Moreover, because the majority of nuclei far from stability are deformed, interplay between deformation and near-threshold orbitals becomes pretty important as shell structure evolves with deformation.
+Moreover, because the majority of nuclei far from stability are deformed, the interplay between deformation and near-threshold orbitals becomes very important as the shell structure evolves with deformation.